 Generally yes, but it depends.

-The difference between them is if the seller handle the internal trucking to the port and prepare customs documents, and pay local fees accordingly.
+The difference between EXW/FOB is if the seller handle the internal trucking to the port, prepare customs documents, and pay local fees accordingly.

-Pickup from anywhere in the China mainland will be ok for us.
-But exporting customs clearance may cause problem for some certain products, such as wooden furniture.
+Pickup from anywhere in China mainland will be ok for us.
+But exporting customs clearance may be in trouble for some certain products, such as wooden furniture.

 Since Commodity Inspection (a document issued by the Entry-Exit Inspection and Quarantine Bureau) is mandatory for a few goods, and it has to be done by the producer/manufacturer.

 The best practice:

-If the shipment is just samples or small (under 100kgs and 0.5cbm), select EXW.
+- If the shipment is just samples or small (under 150kgs and 1cbm), select EXW.

 - If the shipment is to Amazon FBA warehouse, select EXW.